fetchai/docs-archived/docs/etch-language/debug.md

 1 = hello
 ```

-`etch` features like this are useful for experimentation and debugging in a dev environment.
-For example, you can use these system arguments to load machine learning training data.
+`etch` features like this are useful for experimentation and debugging in a development environment.
+For example, the system arguments can load machine learning training data into a script.

-System arguments should not be included in smart contract code.

-For smart contracts, there are more flags, such as `-data`, which do specific things.
+For smart contracts, there are flags, such as `-data`, which do specific things.
 We explain coding, compiling, contract flags, and all about `etch` smart contracts <a href="../.././smart-contracts/smart-contract-intro/" target=_blank> here</a>.

 <br/>